 Metrics like revenue per employee, sales and marketing costs as a percentage of revenue, customer support costs as a percentage of revenue, cost allocation across departments, etc., help you evaluate resource efficiency.

-As I use financial planning to guide you through these metrics so you can lead with clarity and make decisions backed by numbers.
+As your Fractional CFO, I use financial planning to guide you through these metrics so you can lead with clarity and make decisions backed by numbers.

 Do you need help with building a financial strategy for your business?
 Let's book a call: